Millions of people have been forced to flee their homes because of violent conflicts and climate change in Ethiopia.

 We’ve also provided training to our partners to help communities make the most of the items they have received and to evaluate how effective our aid as been in meeting their needs.

-Alongside our physical aid items, we have distributed Information, Education and Communication (or IEC) materials.
+Alongside our physical aid items, we have previously distributed Information, Education and Communication (or IEC) materials.

 IEC materials use images to communicate key messages about aid items.
 Pictures ensure that people who may not be able to read can still benefit from the materials.